mcjazzyfunky/js-widgets/README.md

 # js-widgets

-*js-widgets* is a UI library with a differnt API that you usally see for virtual DOM UI libraries.<br>
+*js-widgets* is a UI library with a different API that you may usally see for virtual DOM base UI libraries.<br>
 It's just a R&D project to noodle around with some alternative approaches and APIs for UI development.<br>
+*js-widget* uses the fabulous Dyo UI library internally (https://dyo.js.org).

 Important: It is not planned that *js-widgets* will ever be used in production.

 Disclaimer: This is just an initial draft of README.
 A lot is missing ....